wmorgan/dcos-docs/1.7/administration/installing/cloud/packet.md

     - key_file_path - The path to your ssh private key created in step 4 - defaults to ./packet-key

-5. Also from that same directory, run terraform apply which will deploy the servers into your project at Packet, and run the DCOS installation routine.
+5. Also from that same directory, run `terraform apply` which will deploy the servers into your project at Packet, and run the DCOS installation routine.
 When it completes, you will see output similar to the following, but with the IP addresses assigned to your servers:

     ![terraform apply output](../../../img/packet_terraform_output.png)

 You may need to wait a few minutes from this point for all the DCOS services to become active and the control panel available on the master node.
 After 15 or 20 minutes, you'll want to check out the [troubleshooting](../../custom/troubleshooting/) documentation.

 # Launch DCOS
-Launch the DCOS web interface by entering the Mesos Master ip address:
+Launch the DCOS web interface by entering the Mesos master IP address:

 1. Cut/paste the link provided by after running terraform apply, or by running terraform output from the same directory, into your browser to open the DCOS web interface.
 The interface runs on the standard HTTP port 80, so you do not need to specify a port number after the hostname.